 How do I contest an invalid abstract of judgment in Texas?

-File a motion with the issuing court showing errors like wrong identification, expired judgment, or missing requirements.
+File a motion with the issuing court showing errors such as wrong identification, expired judgment, or missing requirements.

 Source: Texas Rules of Civil Procedure; Texas Pattern Jury Charges